 The health care industry is highly regulated and scrutinized with respect to fraud, abusive billing practices, and improper financial relationships between health care companies and their referral sources.
 The Office of Inspector General of the Department of Health and Human Services ("OIG") has published compliance program guidance, including a General Compliance Program Guidance issued in November 2023 and applicable to all health care companies and stakeholders, a specific Compliance Program Guidance for Clinical Laboratories issued in August of 1998 (which the OIG plans to update in the coming years), fraud alerts, and advisory opinions.
 The Company has implemented a robust Compliance & Ethics Program encompassing this guidance, which is overseen by our Board of Directors, to support compliance with the myriad of international, federal, and state laws, regulations, and governmental guidance applicable to our business.
 Our program employs a risk-based approach to the development and implementation of standards of conduct, training and education of employees, monitoring and auditing Company practices, investigation, and response to reported or detected compliance issues.
 The Company provides a hotline for employees who wish to anonymously or confidentially report suspected violations of our codes of conduct, policies and procedures, or laws and regulations.
 Employees are strongly encouraged to report suspected violations.
-The hotline does not replace other resources variable to our employees, including supervisors, managers, and human resources staff but is an alternative channel available 24 hours a day, 365 days a year.
+The hotline does not replace other resources available to our employees, including supervisors, managers, and human resources staff but is an alternative channel available 24 hours a day, 365 days a year.
+The hotline forwards all reports to the Chief Compliance Officer, who is responsible for investigating, reporting to the Compliance Committee, and documenting the disposition of each report.
 The hotline forwards any calls pertaining to the financial statements or financial issues to the Chairman of the Audit Committee.
 The Company does not allow any retaliation against an employee who reports a compliance related issue in good faith.